SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 ### Use `CreateSPAsyncReadJob` method to start the export

 Use `CreateSPAsyncReadJob` method to export metadata from a single URL, or `CreateSPAsyncReadJobWithMultiUrl` from multiple URLs if needed.
+Check [AMR API Reference](amr-api-reference.md) for details.

 Get incremental updates with `ChangeToken` feature.